EU AI Act · Frequently Asked Questions

 No. While SOC 2 and ISO 27001 partially overlap with cybersecurity requirements, they do not satisfy Annex IV's specific AI-related documentation requirements, particularly around training data governance, bias assessment, human oversight specifications, and risk management specific to AI systems.
 Existing certifications can accelerate certain sections, but cannot substitute for Annex IV compliance.

 End-to-end — from inventory through database submission — takes a minimum of 8–12 weeks for a single system.
 Companies with multiple high-risk systems should plan for 3–6 months.
 The most time-consuming step is typically Annex IV technical documentation (4–6 weeks per system).
+The post-trilogue runway to 2 December 2027 is meaningful but not unlimited.
 See our step-by-step guide.

 Lexara Advisory LLC is an AI governance consulting firm based in New York City, founded by Constantin Razvan Gospodin, a European lawyer admitted to the Spanish Bar (ICATF nº 5961) with over 10 years of legal practice across EU jurisdictions.
-Lexara specializes in EU AI Act compliance for US companies.
+Lexara specializes in EU AI Act compliance for US companies and operates in strategic partnership with SecureFound (Spain) for EU Authorised Representative mandates.
 Lexara Advisory is a consulting firm, not a law firm.

 If your AI system exclusively affects US users with no EU connection, the EU AI Act generally does not apply.
 However, if any EU residents use your product, if your system is available to EU-based deployers, or if your AI output influences decisions about EU persons, extraterritorial scope under Article 2 likely applies.
 When in doubt, a classification assessment is the prudent approach.